pyomeca/bioptim/README.md

 And that is all!
 You have completed your first optimal control program with `bioptim`!

+## Solving using multi-start
+To find local minima, it is usefull to proceed through multi-starting the problem.
+You can do that by creating a multi-start object with `MultiStart()` and running it with its method `run()`.
+An example of how to use multi-start is given in examples/getting_started/multi-start.py.

 ## The full example files
 If you did not completely follow (or were too lazy to!) you will find in this section the complete files described in the Getting started section.